rohanbhamre01/SmartDustbin/README.md

 and when the sensor detects any object like a human hand, it will trigger the Micro Servo to open the lid.

 Features:
-Automated Lid
+Automated Lid.
-LEDs to denote the level of trash
+LCD to display the level of trash.
-Alert notifications when filled to full capacity
+Alert notifications when filled to full capacity.
+Gps Based location of the Dustbin. note: GPS module only runs under the direct sky.

 Requirements:
 Hardware Requirements:
-Arduino UNO/Mega or Esp(32/8266) or MSP 430 Launchpad
+Arduino UNO/Mega or MSP 430 Launchpad
-TowerPro SG 90 Micro Servo Motor
+Micro Servo Motor
 HC-SR04 x2 Ultrasonic Distance Sensor
-RaspberryPi 4B
+RaspberryPi 3/4B
 NEO-6M GPS module

 Software Requirement:
 Arduino IDE
 Python
-Android app : Pushbullet
+Android app: Pushbullet

 Process:
-Connect Arduino to Raspberrypi using usb cable.
+Connect Arduino to Raspberry Pi using a USB cable.
-Install .ino file to microcontroller and run the python file on Raspberrypi
+Install the .ino file to the microcontroller and run the python file on Raspberry pi GUI

-few changes required based on trials.
+A few changes may be required based on trials.